 Jonathan studied oenology and viticulture at Lincoln University in New Zealand and, after graduating top of the class, worked as the Assistant Winemaker at highly regarded Neudorf Vineyards for 2 years.

-In 2005 we came to the Languedoc-Roussillon to find the perfect site for making our own wine and established Domaine Treloar in January 2006.
+In 2005 we came to the Languedoc-Roussillon to find the perfect site for making our own wine and established Domaine Treloar in January 2006 with 10 hectares of old vines and a historic winery.

 Our wines have won medals, awards and high critical acclaim in Britain, Germany, the USA and France.
-In 2010 we were listed among Jancis Robinson’s 30 or so favourite producers of the Languedoc-Roussillon and in 2013 we were selected as the Coup de Coeur of the Roussillon by La Revue du Vin de France, the most influential French wine magazine.
+Jancis Robinson MW has given our wines the highest ratings of any Roussillon producer and in 2013 we were selected as the Coup de Coeur of the Roussillon by La Revue du Vin de France, the most influential French wine magazine.

 - We work the soils organically, ploughing and fertilizing only with vineyard compost and animal manures.